Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 ### **Frameworks, Libraries & Programs Used**

-- [Bootstrap 5.3] (https://getbootstrap.com/ "Link to Bootsrap homepage)
+- [Bootstrap 5.3] (https://getbootstrap.com/ "Link to Bootsrap homepage")
   -Boostrap was used to assist with responsiveness and style of website
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
   - Google fonts was used to import the fonts "Nunito"and "Roboto"into the style.css file.
 These fonts were used throughout the project.